phlippieb/mpy/db/readme.md

 Then, within the `psql` shell, create the tables needed by the library; see `create_tables.sql` in this directory for commands with schema descriptions.

 Lastly, within the Python scripts, PostgreSQL is accessed using `psycopg2`.
-Install using anaconda:
+This should be installed if you followed the readme in the project root.
+If not, install using anaconda:

 ```
 conda install psycopg2